DexterNano/LOGITacker/README.md

 ```

 When pressing keys on the - now paired - device,
-LOGITacker should not only print the encrypted reports, but a decrypted version, too (in passive-enum mode).
+LOGITacker should not only print the encrypted reports, but a decrypted version, too (in passive_enum mode).

 Here's an example for the key "RIGHT":